跳到主要内容

 12.1.4 Setting the Retransmission Timeout

-Retransmission timeout: the time to wait before concluding that a packet has been lost and should be resend.
+Retransmission timeout: the time to wait before concluding that a packet has been lost and should be resent.

 To determine retransmission timeout: